myrrlyn/website-content/resume.md

 ## Capabilities

 - I am an expert with the Rust and C languages, and am strongly versed in C++.
-  I am most experienced in freestanding environments; I have a working knowledge of their standard libraries but am only somewhat aware of operating-system facilities.
+  I am most experienced in freestanding and Linux environments; I have not used Windows or macOS system APIs directly.
-- I am a capable software architect and system designer.
+- I am an able software architect and system designer.
 - I am a strong technical writer.
 - I am a rapid learner, and have a strong ability to understand technical documents and synthesize project features that fulfill provided constraints